Phallewal

 Phallewal is a village located in the Ludhiana West tehsil, of Ludhiana district, Punjab.

 Administration

 The village is administrated by a Sarpanch who is an elected representative of village as per constitution of India and Panchayati raj (India).
-It is basically known for Cricket Team, Kabbadi Team, Football Teams, and more.
+It is known for its Cricket Team, Kabaddi Team, Football Team, and more.
 Many tournaments are held in the village by the people of the village, panchayat, NRI's and by the players also.